GoodAI/goodai-ltm/README.md

 ## GoodAI-LTM

-GoodAI-LTM brings together all the components necessary for equipping agents with text-based long term memory.
-This includes text embedding models, reranking, vector databases, chunking, metadata such as time stamps and document information, memory and query rewriting (expansion and disambiguation), storage and retrieval.

-The package is especially adapted to provide a dialog-centric memory stream for social agents.
+GoodAI-LTM equips agents with text-based long-term memory by combining essential components such as text embedding models, reranking, vector databases, memory and query rewriting, automatic chunking, chunk metadata, and chunk expansion.
+This package is specifically designed to offer a dialog-centric memory stream for social agents.

-GoodAI-LTM also provides a conversational agent component (`LTMAgent`) that can be easily integrated into Python-based apps.
+Additionally, GoodAI-LTM includes a conversational agent component (LTMAgent) for seamless integration into Python-based apps.

 ## Installation